4n4nk3/Wordlister/README.md

 # Wordlister
-A simple wordlist generator and mangler written in python 3.8.
+A simple wordlist generator and mangler written in python 3.10.1.
-It makes use of python multiprocessing capabilities in order to speed up his job (CPU intensive).
+It makes use of python multiprocessing capabilities in order to speed up his job.

 ### Supported permutations: